-First, they make the trained manpower required immediately available and minimize the the call on new civilian manpower.
-Secondly, they minimize the stress and strain on the Army's training base.
+d Intelligence they minimize the stress and strain on the Army's training base.
 That training base is already heavily committed to the buildup of the active Army forces.
 Thirdly, they spread over a broader geographical area the requirement for intensified training for possible active duty and for possible commitment to combat.